 • CESJ’s volunteer Fellow, Astrid Uytterhaegen, is temporarily back in Washington from the Louvain in Belgium to participate in the CESJ panel presentation at American University tomorrow (below).
 She will be here for a week, reviewing the new “Paradigm Paper,” and working on brief tasks before returning to work on her Masters in economics.

-• CESJ will be participating in the 11th Annual Public Anthropology Conference on “Violence, Resilience, and Resistance” at American University, Saturday and Sunday, October 4 and 5.
+• A CESJ Justice University team will be participating in the 11th Annual Public Anthropology Conference on “Violence, Resilience, and Resistance” at American University, Saturday and Sunday, October 4 and 5.
 CESJ will have the tactically important first session for its participatory panel discussion on the Just Third Way on Saturday morning.
 Parking is free both days.
 Admission is free, but registration and conference information is available on the website.
 Lunch will be provided both days, but you must register for the conference in order to attend the lunch.

-• The presentation at the National War College in Washington, DC, scheduled for today, was postponed to a later day due to a conflict with the NCW’s Oktoberfest celebration.
+• The Justice University presentation at the National War College in Washington, DC, scheduled for today, was postponed to a later day due to a conflict with the NCW’s Oktoberfest celebration.
 It was felt that not too many people would be interested in hearing about binary economic theory and its application to counterterrorism efforts when free beer and bratwurst were available elsewhere.

-|$10 National Bank Note issued by the First National Bank of Columbia, PA|
+|$10 National Bank Note issued by the First National Bank of Columbia, PA

 • We didn’t have too much time last week to say more about our visit to the First National Bank Museum in Columbia, Pennsylvania.
 As soon as we clean up the year-end tasks (CESJ’s fiscal year ended this week on September 30), we will be in contact with the museum’s gracious curator and guide, Ms. Nora Stark, to discuss possible joint programs or presentations.
 The First National Bank, organized under the National Banking Act of 1863 (as amended in 1864), while no longer an operating financial institution at that location, is an excellent example of what was once a small commercial bank geared toward the needs of the local community.
 This is something that has, by and large, gone by the boards since the 1990s and the repeal of Glass-Steagall.
 As Hilaire Belloc might have put it, the “small man” (meaning the small or local business) is not “interesting” to the mega-banks and financial conglomerates, which undercuts the ability of local business outside the large cities to obtain the all-important credit.
 Civil War buffs and other historians should be very interested in the bank; part of the museum’s collection consists of documents relating to the burning of the bridge across the Susquehanna to prevent the advance of the Army of Northern Virginia under General Robert E. Lee should the rebel force be victorious at nearby Gettysburg in July of 1863.
 Be sure to visit the website, especially the short video.
 Note that the Federal Reserve System, which went into operation a century ago next month, was intended in part to replace the inelastic, government debt-backed reserve currency of the National Bank System (modeled on that instituted by the British Bank Charter Act of 1844) with an elastic, private sector asset-backed reserve currency with a stable value.
 Unfortunately, the politicians got mixed up in it, and today we have an elastic, government debt-backed reserve currency that keeps falling in value.